hacktivesec/ghostwire/README.md

 ## 🙏 Credits

-This image combines stellar open-source work from many projects (see individual repos/licenses).
+This image repackages superb work from many OSS projects (see individual repos/licenses).
-`org.opencontainers.image.*` labels are included in the image metadata.
+OCI labels are included in the image metadata.

 ---